Arj404/Rentrovio-LP/README.md

 ## 🎛️ Customization

 ### Colors

-Update CSS custom properties in `styles.css` under the `:root` selector.
+Update CSS custom properties in `styles.min.css` under the `:root` selector.

 ### Content

-Modify text content directly in `index.html` or update the JavaScript data objects in `script.js` for dynamic content.
+Modify text content directly in `index.html` or update the JavaScript data objects in `script.min.js` for dynamic content.

 ### Features

-Add new features by extending the JavaScript component objects in `script.js`.
+Add new features by extending the JavaScript component objects in `script.min.js`.

 ## 🔮 Future Enhancements